Have you ever wondered why when you translate words or phrases from your native tongue to English they don’t mean the same thing?

 1) Stop thinking in your native tongue.

 When you start learning a new language, It feels natural to use some of your mother tongue words to compensate for what you lack in English.
 The best thing you can do from day 1 is to think in English and force your brain to perform in another language.
-Your brain will make an extra effort to memorize that word and then, when you will need it, you will be able to use it more spontaneously.
-For example, you might know the word -memory- in English (memoria in Spanish and Italian/memoire in French), but you are still not able to use it naturally and meaningfully on a daily basis.
+Your brain will make an extra effort to memorise that word and then, when you will need it, you will be able to use it more spontaneously.
+For example, you might know the word -memory- in English (memoria in Spanish and Italian, memoire in French), but you are still not able to use it naturally and meaningfully on a daily basis.